Home » Posts Page » Blog » Guide to Different Types of FIBC Bags

 Many industry sectors depend on FIBC bulk bags.
 All types are hard-wearing and easy to use, but some are better suited for certain applications.

 Type A and Type B bags are practical for everyday storage and transporting non-hazardous materials.
 However, they offer more electrostatic protection.
 By contrast, sturdier Type C bags can be used to store more sensitive materials and protect against brush discharges.
 However, even these have to be grounded to ensure safety.
 Type D bags are a more convenient alternative, with no need for grounding as you fill and release contents.
-For more details see below:
+For more details see below and try our FIBC bag calculator to find the best option for your needs.

 As they are made from woven polypropylene, Type A FIBC bags offer no static protection.
 If you’re using one of these as an intermediate bulk container, the material inside can produce static electricity when it rubs against the bag itself.
 This is even more of an issue when it comes to filling and emptying bulk bags.
 As such, Type A FIBC bulk bags aren’t suitable for transporting or storing hazardous or combustible materials.
 Furthermore, you should avoid using these bulk bags in combustible or high-temperature environments.